Bidhwan: Airport connectivity

 Hisar Airport, the nearest functional domestic airport and flying training club is 55 km away.
 Nearest international airport is 165 km at Delhi.

 Geography

 Bidhwan is at the altitude of 210 m or 689 feet.
 Bidhwan lies in the semi-arid climate of the sandy bagar tract with scattered low sand dunes.
 Bidhwan has water ponds for the cattle.
-The fields are irrigated by the isharwal-Jhumpa distributory of Siwani branch of Western Yamuna Canal.
+The fields are irrigated by the isharwal-Jhumpa distributary of Siwani branch of Western Yamuna Canal.

 Climate and ecology

 Climate

 Main ecological issues are desertification, deforestation, encroachment and land grabbing of common Panchayat forest and grazing land called "bani".

 Fauna

 Animals and birds of various species are found including sparrow, large Indian parakeet, parrot, crow, rat, rabbit, nilgai, pied crested cuckoo, koel, pheasant, kingfisher, bulbul and Indian magpie robin.